guadagar/Skeletonize-Blender-Addon/README.md

     make

-and finally type in a terminal:
+and finally, type in a terminal:

     make install

 The addon has been installed, and it is available in the `Mesh Analysis` category section.
 Go to `File` -> `User Preferences` -> `Mesh Analysis`.

 Select the object you want to skeletonize, and then hit `skeletonize`.
-With the object selected you can further compute the length and/or calculate the average radius.
+With the object selected, you can further compute the length and/or calculate the average radius.